gavinmcfarland/stancy/README.md

 ## How Should it Work?

-Files are stored in a folder and parsed (depending on their file type) into a JSON datables which can be accessed using an API.
+Files are stored in a folder and parsed (depending on their file type) into a JSON database which can be accessed using an API.
 The API structure roughly follows the structure of the content.

 ## Folder Structure